d2l-ai/d2l-en/chapter_preface/index.md

 with more autonomy than ever before
-(though less autonomy than some companies might have you believe), dialogue systems that debug code by asking clarifying questions, and software agents beating the best human players in the world at board games like Go, a feat once thought to be decades away.
+(though less autonomy than some companies might have you believe), dialogue systems that debug code by asking clarifying questions, and software agents beating the best human players in the world at board games such as Go, a feat once thought to be decades away.
 Already, these tools exert ever-wider influence on industry and society, changing the way movies are made, diseases are diagnosed, and playing a growing role in basic sciences---from astrophysics, to climate modeling, to weather prediction, to biomedicine.